omerahat/Ankara-University-BLM1001-Lab-Questions-and-Solitions/README.md

-# BLM1001 Python Lab Solutions
+# BLM1001 Python Lab Questions And Solutions
 This repository contains solutions to the lab questions for the BLM1001 class at Ankara University, implemented in Python.

 ## Requirements